 6) Improved availability on Delta, with some awards starting at only 5,000 miles one-way.
 This is terrific news for Delta-hub captive readers.

-6) Very weak hotel partner list.
-Sure, there is Choice.
-But you can purchase Choice points for 1.1 cents each, so you will most likely want to preserve your MR stash.
+5) Very weak hotel partner list.
+Sure, there is Choice (1:1) and Hilton (1:2).
+But you can purchase Choice points for 1.1 cents each and Hilton points for 0.5 cents few times per year, so you will most likely want to preserve your MR stash.
 It’s an option, of course, but not near as lucrative as Hyatt.

 7) Terrible “saver” level availability on American Airlines, which makes it hard to utilize Avios program within United States.